David Archuleta: Artistry

 Archuleta's mother is from Honduras, and much of the music he listened to as a child was Latin-influenced, including watching his mom sing at events with her sisters.
 She also "was big on dancing" according to Archuleta, and would "make" him dance to traditional music with his older sister.
 He also listened to jazz music, he said, from his father's collection, as well as gospel, pop, rock and "soulful music".
 In a later interview, he revealed that his father was a jazz musician.
 Archuleta also said he enjoys Broadway musicals.

+Archuleta has been described as having a tenor vocal range, which Today described as "one of those once-in-a-decade pop voices".
+Michelle Drown of the Santa Barbara Independent described it as "silken" with a "gentle vibrato".
+When the singer released his single "Something 'Bout Love" in 2010, a writer for Billboard theorized that fans might miss "his unadulterated tone that was best showcased by ballads" on earlier releases.
 On his American Idol "Fast Facts" page, Archuleta cited his musical influences as Natalie Cole, Stevie Wonder, Kirk Franklin and Bryan Adams.
 Like Elliott Yamin and another singer he admires, John Mayer, Archuleta tries to infuse his pop selections with a soulful vibe.
-In a Seventeen interview, he cited Sara Bareilles as a clever singer-songwriter to whom he looks up.
+In a Seventeen interview, he cited Sara Bareilles as a clever singer-songwriter whom he looks up to.

 Personal life

+Since 2015, Archuleta has resided in Nashville, Tennessee.

-Archuleta came out as gay to his family in 2014, then publicly announced in June 2021 that he is part of the LGBT community, but "not sure of my own sexuality".
-Archuleta discussed balancing his sexuality with his Latter-day Saints faith, stating "I don't feel comfortable sharing it, but felt I needed to bring more awareness to people in my same situation and let you know you're not alone.
-You can be part of the LGBTQIA+ community and still believe in God and His gospel plan."
-In November 2022, Archuleta announced that he had taken a "step away" from religion and had dated men since coming out.
-He revealed that prior to his coming out in 2021, he had an anxiety attack while on a date with his then-fiancée and called off his engagement to her soon afterwards.
-Archuleta had also been engaged multiple times to women prior.
+In June 2021, Archuleta came out as a member of the LGBTQ community.
+In an interview published in November 2022, Archuleta described himself as queer.
+He said that after he was able to accept his sexuality within his own spirituality, he spoke with LDS Church leaders about the religion's views on being queer.
+He said the conversations were pointless and made him feel defeated.
+He described his relationship with the church as "very complicated".
+He said that at one point, he considered suicide, figuring that God would more readily forgive him for committing suicide compared to being queer.
+He also noted that, before his coming out in 2021, he had an anxiety attack while on a date with his then-fiancée and called off his engagement to her soon afterwards.
+Archuleta said he had also been engaged to women several times previously.

-Archuleta was a member of the Boy Scouts of America and completed the final requirements to achieve the rank of Eagle Scout in 2008, three days shy of his 18th birthday, while competing in American Idol, though he did not receive the award until two years later.
-Since 2015, Archuleta has been residing in Nashville, Tennessee.
+In June 2023, Archuleta stated that he is no longer a participating member of the LDS Church.

+In 2024, Archuleta further clarified his sexuality as gay and demisexual.
+In August 2025, he stated that he is queer, dating men mostly, but "still open to meeting girls".